haducloc/access-form/main-form.md

 ' btnSearch_Click
 '
 ' Purpose:
-'   Builds a filter based on the user's search inputs, and applies '   that filter to the subform to display matching records.
+'   Builds a filter based on the user's search inputs and applies '   that filter to the subform to display matching records.
 '
 ' Search Fields:
-'   txtAppID   - Applicant ID (numeric)
+'   txtAppID   - ApplicantID (numeric)
 '   txtCtName  - CtName (text)
 '
 ' Subform: